port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 <br/><br/>

-- Create a copy of the template file and replace its variables with the data from the action's input.
+- Creating a copy of the template file and replacing its variables with the data from the action's input.
-- Create a pull request in the repository to add the new resource.
+- Creating a pull request in the repository to add the new resource.
-- Report & log the action result back to Port and update the relevant service's `IaC_file` property with the URL of the new resource file.
+- Reporting & logging the action result back to Port, and updating the relevant service's `Resource definitions` property with the URL of the new resource file.

 Under ".github/workflows", create a new file named `portCreateBucket.yaml` and use the following snippet as its content: